 When Chamberlain and Halifax departed, Mussolini said to his Foreign Minister Count Galeazzo Ciano: “These men [the British] are not made of the same stuff, as the Francis Drakes and the other magnificent adventurers who created the empire.
 These, after all, are the tired sons of a long line of rich men and they will lose their empire.”
 (The Ciano Diaries 1939-1943)

 After observing the weak response of Britain (and France) to Hitler’s multiple transgressions, Mussolini had become contemptuous of the two countries.
 In 1939, Mussolini’s relationship with Hitler was not good.
 He was worried that Hitler’s policies would destabilize Europe and that Stalin would take advantage of the chaos to expand the frontiers of the Soviet Union.
-But he refused to join Britain and France because he believed that the two countries lacked the will to fight Hitler.
+He refused to join Britain and France because he believed that the two countries lacked the will to fight Hitler.

 A British government cabinet note of September 1939 declared, “There is good reason to believe that the German authorities feared the effect of our propaganda… the fact that our planes were able to fly with impunity all over North-West of Germany was bound to have a depressing effect on the morale of the German people.”
 The British cabinet agreed to drop more leaflets on German territory in the future.
 They thought that they could defeat Hitler with propaganda leaflets.